dwyl/process-handbook/holidays.md

 ## Process

-dwyl has two systems for booking holiday - `Xero` for PAYE dwylers which links into payroll, and `Hr.my` for freelance dwylers (because it's open-source and free)
+dwyl has two systems for booking holiday - `Xero` for payroll dwylers which links into payroll, and `Hr.my` for freelance dwylers (because it's open-source and free)

 ### For freelancers